NoaTzur/Ex3-OOP/README.md

 * Class that creates a graph - you can add nodes and edges manually, or from a Json files (an example of such files can be found in the data folder)
-* Class thats includes algorithms on graph such as shortest path between 2 nodes (using Dikjstra algorithm),
+* Class thats includes algorithms on graph such as shortest path between 2 nodes (using Dikjstra algorithm)

 ## The connection between this Ex to the previous one - Ex2-OOP